corkami/collisions/README.md

 - the old DOS header is almost useless, and points to the next structure, the PE header.
   The DOS headers has no other role.
 DOS headers can be exchanged between executables.
-- the DOS header has to be at offset 0, and has a fixed length of a full block, and the pointer is at the end of the structure, beyond UniColl's reach: so only Chosen Prefix collision is useful to collide PE files this way.
+- the DOS header has to be at offset 0, and has a fixed length of a full block, and the pointer is at the end of the structure, beyond UniColl's reach: so only chosen-prefix collision is useful to collide PE files this way.
 - The PE header and what follows defines the whole file.

 So the strategy is:
 1. the PE header can be moved down to leave room for collision blocks after the DOS header.
-2. The DOS header can be exploited (via chosen prefix collisions) to point to 2 different offsets, where 2 different PE headers will be moved.
+2. The DOS header can be exploited (via chosen-prefix collisions) to point to two different offsets, where two different PE headers will be moved.
 3. The sections can be put next to each other, after the `DOS/Collisions/Header1/Header2` structure.
-You just need to apply a delta to the offsets of the 2 section tables.
+You just need to apply a delta to the offsets of the two section tables.

 This means that it's possible to instantly collide any pair of PE executables.
 Even if they use different subsystems or architecture.